Fred’s (OTCMKTS:FREDQ) Share Price Crosses Above 200-Day Moving Average of $0.00

-Fred’s, Inc. (OTCMKTS:FREDQ) crossed above its 200-day moving average during trading on Wednesday .
+Fred’s, Inc. (OTCMKTS:FREDQ)’s stock price crossed above its 200-day moving average during trading on Thursday .
 The stock has a 200-day moving average of $0.00 and traded as high as $0.01.
-Fred’s shares last traded at $0.01, with a volume of 300 shares trading hands.
+Fred’s shares last traded at $0.01, with a volume of 300 shares.

 Fred's, Inc, together with its subsidiaries, sells general merchandise through its retail discount stores and full service pharmacies.
 The company, through its stores, offers health, beauty, and personal care products; household cleaning supplies, disposable diapers, pet foods, and paper products; and various general merchandise, and food and beverage products to low, middle, and fixed income families located in small- to medium-sized towns.